cortical-iv/salted_vex_milk/readme.md

 ## To do
-- redirect pvpstats/ to pvpstats/kd/ and pvestats/ to pvestats/number_strokes/.
-This should be relatively simple, no?
-At the very least, if it isn't simple, it should be somethign I knwo how to do.
-- Clean up this readme: what does it need?

-## Deploy
 - Tomorrow see if it ran at 4am your time.
 - Deploy to heroku (migrate etc)
 - run refresh database there make sure logger settings are reasonable.
 - Test on phone on two browsers.
 - Change wekkars.com over to final name (saltedvexmilk) right now it is at svm-dev: http://www.wekkars.com/

-## Maybe someday
+## Wish list
-- 404 error custom page(s) set up redirect or whatever, maybe with pic of guardian misadventuring.
+- Create custom 404 error custom page(s) set up redirect or whatever, maybe with pic of guardian misadventure.
 - It is super inefficient to have to change the list of stats in tables, models, forms, utils, views, and template dropdown when you make a single change in your stat(s).
 This is a gross violation of DRY.
 It would be *really* nice to fix this.
 - Prestige nightfalls: check getactivityhistory for each character.
 Need characterid, userid, membershiptype, count (100 or whatever), mode (17=heroic), page (starts with 0).
 Heroic completion *percentage* would be cool to have.
 Basically can't look at 'completed' that is 1 if they time out, need to look at score.
 Frankly, don't do this yet.
 Bungie is looking into making it easier: https://github.com/Bungie-net/api/issues/304
 - x-browser testing: